Birth Control (cont.)

 Before choosing and using a birth control method, be honest with yourself.
 If it failed and you started a pregnancy, what would you do?
 Are you ready to raise a child?
 Is an abortion an acceptable option for you?
 Answering these questions can help you know how committed you are to preventing a pregnancy.
 For most sexually active teens, it is worth it to use the most effective birth control methods possible.

-When choosing a birth control method, also consider protecting yourself against sexually transmitted diseases.
-Condoms give the most effective STD protection for both partners, no matter what other birth control method you are using.
-Some studies suggest that female condoms are as effective as male condoms in preventing STDs.1 But as birth control, condoms used alone are not highly dependable.
+When choosing a birth control method, also consider protecting yourself against sexually transmitted infections.
+Condoms give the most effective STI protection for both partners, no matter what other birth control method you are using.
+But as birth control, condoms used alone are not highly dependable.

 Emergency contraception can be used if you have had unprotected sex or you think your birth control method may have failed.
 The pills can prevent a pregnancy when taken up to 5 days after unprotected sex, although they are most effective when used within 72 hours.
 A copper IUD is sometimes used as emergency contraception and can prevent pregnancy if it is inserted within 5 to 7 days after you have had unprotected sex.